TERMS · GLOSSARY OF THE FRAMEWORK

 Shukra

-The Charaka Samhita gives a specific arithmetic for the production cost: approximately 40 days and 40 units of food to produce one unit of Shukra.
-This is the source of the traditional Ayurvedic and Yogic insistence that male sexual conservation has disproportionately large effects on overall vitality — the body is reclaiming its single most resource-intensive product.
+The classical Ayurvedic texts provide a specific arithmetic for the production cost: approximately 30 days and significant food-resource input to produce one unit of Shukra — the Sushruta Samhita's framework of five days per dhatu stage is the standard locus for this timeline, with the Charaka Samhita (Sharirasthana 6 and Sutrasthana 28) addressing dhatu transformation and nutritional physiology more broadly.
+This is the source of the traditional Ayurvedic and Yogic insistence that male sexual conservation has disproportionately large effects on overall vitality — the body is, on this reading, reclaiming its single most resource-intensive product.

-When Shukra is conserved rather than expended, the classical description is that it transforms upward into ojas, the final refined essence stored in the brain.
+When Shukra is conserved rather than expended, the classical description is that it is refined further into ojas, the final essence stored in the heart (hridaya).

 Female counterpart

-The female equivalent is rajas (sometimes also called artava), the female reproductive essence and creative energy.
+The female counterpart at the dhatu level is artava — the female reproductive tissue occupying the seventh-dhatu position parallel to shukra in men.
+In the tantric and yogic literature this essence is more commonly referenced as rajas (cf. Hatha Yoga Pradipika III:88, "she is verily a yogini who conserves her rajas"), where rajas functions as the practice-oriented term for the female reproductive essence and creative energy.
 The male discipline is event-based (a discrete physiological event); the female discipline is cycle-based (conservation across the entire cycle).
-The underlying physiology — refinement of reproductive essence into ojas — is the same; the practical implementation differs by sex.
+The underlying physiology — refinement of reproductive essence into ojas — is held to be the same; the practical implementation differs by sex.

 Primary sources

-• Hatha Yoga Pradipika, chapters 3 and 4 — the practices that prevent expenditure and route Shukra upward
+- Hatha Yoga Pradipika, chapters 3 and 4 — the practices that prevent expenditure and route Shukra upward — Sacred Texts

 In motion